foundersandcoders/coursebook/src/workshops/express-middleware/index.md

 It's a bit cluttered having all our middleware mixed in with our handlers.
 Create a `middleware/` directory with files for each middleware function we built.
 Export each one, then import them in `server.js` to use.

+You'll also need to move the `sessions` object out into its own file and export it so it's available to anything that needs it.

 ## Stretch goal: fancier error-handling

 The built-in Express error-handler does a bit more than just sending a static error message.
 It behaves differently in development and production.